-e) Expense and Income Allocation Criteria in the Mutual Society f) Grouping of items
+e) Expense and Income Allocation Criteria

 The Mutual Society only operates in the life insurance field, so expenses and incomes have been allocated to that field.
 Likewise, since all suitable investments are affected by technical provisions, their full returns have been included in the life insurance technical account.